kunfengchen/carnd-p5/README.md

 I used [track.py](trcak.py) to track positions of positive detections in 5 frames of the video.
 From the positive detections of 5 frames I created a heatmap and then thresholded that map to identify vehicle positions.
 I applied threshold at 8 to remove false positives.
 I then used `scipy.ndimage.measurements.label()` to identify individual blobs in the heatmap.
 I then assumed each blob corresponded to a vehicle.
 I constructed bounding boxes to cover the area of each blob detected.

-Here's an example result showing the heatmap from a frame of video, the result of scipy.ndimage.measurements.label() and the bounding boxes then overlaid on the last frame of video:
+Here's an example result showing the heatmap from a frame of video, the result of scipy.ndimage.measurements.label() and the bounding boxes then overlaid on the frame of video:

 ![output/track_s1.png](output/track_s1.png)